 Opt for teas with high levels of antioxidants, or liver-cleansing teas such as dandelion or milk thistle.
 This is a simple, enjoyable way to help the body along with the marijuana detox process.

-If depression and anxiety are more clinical, consider taking advantage of resources such as therapy.
-Whatever the reason, be kind to yourself during detox.
+Consider taking advantage of resources such as therapy, if accessible.
+Whatever the reason, be kind to yourself during a THC detox.

 7. Nurture yourself